ppy/osu-wiki/wiki/Tournaments/CIC/2023/en.md

 ### Tournament registration

 1. All interested players are required to register into the tournament individually.
-   - In order to be eligible to play in the tournament, each player is required to have at least 3000 osu!catch playcounts and #5000 global rank on their profile.
+   - In order to be eligible to play in the tournament, each player is required to have at least 3,000 osu!catch playcount and #5,000 global rank on their profile.
-   - Each player is required to have the one of the Southeast Asia or Oceania flag displayed on their profile.
+   - Each player is required to have one of the Southeast Asia or Oceania flags displayed on their profile.
-2. Each registered player must pass the screening process conducted by osu!tournament staff.
+2. Each registered player must pass the screening process conducted by osu! tournament staff.
 3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management once the screening result has been conducted.
 4. Testplayers, referees, and mappool selectors may not participate as players in this tournament.